Degrees and Requirements

 The degree awarded to the student is dependent on the primary major program(s) completed.
 Candidates completing a primary major program in the humanities or the social sciences receive the B.A. degree; those completing a primary major program in the fine arts receive either the B.A. or the B.F.A. degree.
 The B.S. degree is awarded to candidates completing a primary major program in the sciences or architecture.
 Candidates completing primary major programs in anthropology, economics and linguistics receive either the B.A. or B.S. degree.

 The credits presented for an undergraduate degree must satisfy the core curriculum, school specific core curriculum and major requirements described within the appropriate program of study.
 Each candidate for degree is required to have completed at least 120 credits of academic work and to have achieved a 2.000 cumulative grade-point average at the university and in the major.
 At least 66 of the 120 credits must be earned in courses above the 1000 level.
 Academic credit is awarded on the credit-hour system.
-A credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates:

 Students who have not completed the first-year writing core requirement (ENGL 1010 or presented an appropriate AP test score) by the end of the second semester of enrollment may not early register for the following semester and may not return to the College until this requirement has been fulfilled.

 The College's foreign language requirement is competence at the 1020/1120 level and at least one semester of coursework in this language taken at Tulane.
 Students who entered Tulane as transfer students may be permitted to satisfy this requirement with transfer credit.
 See the individual school sections of this catalog for any additional requirements set by the schools.
 All students must receive formal placement in any foreign language they plan to take while at Tulane.